Poppy-Team17/OurProject/README.md

 * Educate the users about different backgrounds and perspectives.

-* Learn more about the world
+* Learn more about the world.

-* Motivate people to learn about different points of view by making learning fun through gamification  .
+* Motivate people to learn about different points of view by making learning fun through gamification.

-* Allow people to make deeper connections with other
+* Allow people to make deeper connections with other people.

-people.

-aking a connection.

-*